Melissa Conrad Stöppler, MD

 - Heat stroke is a medical emergency and can be fatal if not promptly and properly treated.

-- Cooling the victim is a critical step in the treatment of heat stroke.
-Always notify emergency services immediately.
+- Heat stroke is treated by cooling the victim is a critical step in the treatment of heat stroke.
+Always notify emergency services immediately if heat stroke is suspected.

 - The most important measures to prevent heat strokes are to avoid becoming dehydrated and to avoid vigorous physical activities in hot and humid weather.